Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Experimental setup and methodology

 \subsection{Angular dependence of PDE}

-The relative change in PDE with respect to angle was measured in order to probe the optical properties of the device surfaces.
-This measurement is simpler than the absolute measurement as it is independent of the excess charge factor and thus can be performed using IV methods.
-It is also not limited to the wavelength range of the calibrated photodiode.
-These measurements were taken by measuring DC current at fixed wavelengths from 190-830~nm and normalizing by the current at normal incidence, after dark current subtraction for warm datasets.
-An optical pinhole of either 2~mm or 0.5~mm was used, with a larger pinhole giving higher photocurrent but a more limited range of incidence angles before light is no longer contained or blocked by the edge of the device package.
-The maximum achievable angle for the VUV4 devices within VERA is between $30-50\degree$ and slightly higher for the FBK, depending on the pinhole size and SiPM positioning.
+The relative change in PDE with respect to angle was measured in order to probe the optical properties of device surfaces.
+The measurement is independent of excess charge factor and therefore was performed using only IV methods.
+It is also not restricted to the calibration range of the photodiode and was measured from 160 to 850~nm.
+The DC current at fixed wavelengths was normalized by current at normal incidence, after applying dark current subtraction on warm datasets.

+The MC width was varied between some runs.
+An optical pinhole of either 2~mm or 0.5~mm was used, with a larger pinhole giving higher photocurrent but a more limited range of incidence angles due to beam containment or blocking by device packaging.
+The maximum achievable angle for the VUV4 devices within VERA is between $30-50\degree$ and slightly higher for the FBK, depending on the pinhole size and exact SiPM positioning.

+The spread of wavelengths emitted from the monochromator (MC) is incorporated in the analysis by triangular convolution of the PDE function with respect to wavelength, as expected for the transfer function of a simple diffraction grating based MC.
+This treatment assumes the input spectrum is flat with respect to wavelength.
+Particularly at wavelengths near peaks in the lamp spectrum, this assumption is not valid and contributes to systematic uncertainties, which explain differences of results in \autoref{sec_fit:fbk_angular}.
+The mechanical slit controlling the MC FWHM was varied between 0.5-2~mm, with the wavelength scaling treated as a nuisance parameter in the analysis of the oscillatory FBK $PDE(\theta)$ data.
+This ellipsometric measurement increased the previous MC scaling value by 31\% to 5.9~nm/mm.
+The updated wavelength FWHM spans 3-12~nm.